 After you connect your store to MailChimp and turn on eCommerce tracking, you may want to target subscribers who made certain purchases.
 Segmentation lets you view and send to customers based on what they order, when they order, how much they spend, and other criteria.
 In this article from MailChimp's Knowledge Base, you can learn in great detail about their eCommerce segment options.

 When a Shopify order is completed, a webhook is processed to see if the customer agreed to marketing.
 If so, they are subscribed to the list at MailChimp.

 When a Shopify order is paid for, order information is passed to MailChimp via API methods to support eCommerce data.

 When an order is canceled in Shopify, MailChimp will delete the order from the customer's eCommerce profile in MailChimp to ensure that the Shopify store and MailChimp are in sync with correct order information.

 When a customer account is created, updated or deleted, MailChimp checks to see if the customer agreed to marketing.
 If so, the customer is subscribed to the list at MailChimp.
 If the customer did not agree to marketing, the customer is unsubscribed.

 When a customer unsubscribes in MailChimp, the customer account will be updated in Shopify to reflect that they no longer wish to receive marketing.

-How the updated ReCharge Integration works with your cancelled customers
+How the updated ReCharge Integration works with your canceled customers

-Cancelled customers can now be automatically added to a designated list if any of their purchase item statuses are changed to cancelled.
+Canceled customers can now be automatically added to a designated list if any of their purchase item statuses are changed to canceled.

-Purchase Items can become cancelled if a subscription expires, the amount of card declines acceptable by a store owner is exceeded, or the customer or store admin cancels.
+Purchase Items can become canceled if a subscription expires, the amount of card declines acceptable by a store owner is exceeded, or the customer or store admin cancels.